 Note that you cannot dial if Operations=No for the control port.
 If a call is already active, DO 2 (Hang Up) appears instead of DO 1 (Dial).
-If the T1 or E1 line is not available, Trunk Down appears in the message log and you cannot dial.

 POST takes more than 30 seconds to complete

 In earlier versions of the software, the MAX downloaded the required code and immediately commenced with AT POST (which sends the string AT to each modem and waits for the modem to respond with "OK").
 With the current software, the MAX downloads the modem code, waits for the modems to checksum the downloaded code, and then verifies that the checksum matches before continuing.
 If the checksum does not match, the MAX downloads the code again, up to two more times.
 If the checksum still does not match after three download attempts, the MAX fails the entire slot card.